 If you’re interested in creating a storytelling map for your nonprofit organization, remember to define the core mapping elements:

 - Define the Purpose of Your Map

 - Identify the Clear Map Legend

 - Create an Interesting Map Title

-iMission Institutes uses digital mapping and other visualization tools to enable nonprofits to elevate program impact and stakeholder engagement.
+iMission Institute uses digital mapping and other visualization tools to enable nonprofits to elevate program impact and stakeholder engagement.
 Are you interested in learning more about nonprofit marketing, fundraising, and advocacy in the digital age?
-Then give us a call at (203) 747-8042.
+Email us or give us a call at (203) 747-8042.